Tag: Chi Onwurah

 The below Parliamentary question was asked by Chi Onwurah on 2016-10-10.

-To ask the Secretary of State for Business, Energy and Industrial Strategy, what assessment he has made of the potential effect of the UK leaving the EU on research funding across all disciplines in universities in the North East.
+To ask the Secretary of State for Business, Energy and Industrial Strategy, what estimate he has made of the potential effect of the UK leaving the EU on science research funding in the North East.

 Joseph Johnson